-Why You Should Think about Money Management in 3 Buckets
+Why You Should Think about Money Management in 3 Categories: Banking, Debt, and Investments

 It took me a while to sort through all the financial products, services, and mayhem that seems to inundate you when you start to really think about your money.
-From what I’ve heard from fellow women in finance, we just need a better way to think about money management.
+From what I’ve heard from other people in finance, we just need a better way to think about money management.

 My brain likes categories so I started to think of all of the nebulous products in three categories, and realized it’s also how the financial world is organized: 1) banking products, 2) debt, and 3) investments.